GaaneshT/tp/docs/DeveloperGuide.md

 **Guarantees:**

-- Only persons who match all the specified filter conditions are shown in the filtered list.
+- Students whose partial names contain at least one of the specified keywords will be displayed in a list.

 **MSS**

+1. User request to find students with specific keyword(s).
+2. TutorSynch searches all students for names containing any of the given keywords.
+3. TutorSynch displays a list of matching students.

+   Use case ends.

+**Extensions**

+- 1a.
+No matching students found.

+  - 1a1.
+TutorSynch shows an empty list with display message.

+    Use case ends.

+**Use case: UC12 - Filter students based on conditions**

+**Preconditions:**

+- At least one student exists.

+**Guarantees:**

+- Only students who match all the specified filter conditions are shown in the filtered list.

+**MSS**

-1. User enters the filter command followed by one or more filter conditions.
+1. User requests to filter list with specified filter conditions.
-2. TutorSynch filters the list to include only those who satisfy all the specified conditions.
+2. TutorSynch filters the list to include only students who satisfy all the specified conditions.
 3. TutorSynch displays the filtered list.

    Use case ends.